Unsupervised Discovery of Object-Centric Neural Fields: Related Works

 \section{Related Works}

-\myparagraph{Unsupervised Object Discovery.} Prior to the rise of deep learning, traditional methods for object discovery (often referred to as co-segmentation) primarily aimed at locating visually similar objects across a collection of images~\citep{sivic2005discovering,russell2006using}, where objects are defined as visual words or clusters of patches~\citep{grauman2006unsupervised,joulin2010discriminative}.
-This clustering concept was later incorporated into deep learning techniques for improved grouping results~\citep{li2019group,vo2020toward}.
-The incorporation of deep probabilistic inference propelled the field towards factorized scene representation learning~\citep{eslami2016attend}.
-These methods decompose a visual scene into several components, where objects are often modeled as latent codes that can be decoded into image patches~\citep{kosiorek2018sequential,crawford2019spatially,jiang2019scalable,lin2020space}, scene mixtures~\citep{greff2016tagger,greff2017neural,greff2019multi,burgess2019monet,engelcke2019genesis,Slot-attention,ISA,didolkar2023cycle}, or layers~\citep{monnier2021unsupervised}.
-Despite their efficacy in scene decomposition, they do not model the objects' 3D nature.
+\myparagraph{Unsupervised 2D object discovery.} Before the advent of deep learning, traditional methods for object discovery (often referred to as co-segmentation) primarily focused on locating visually similar objects across a collection of images~\citep{sivic2005discovering,russell2006using}, where objects are defined as visual words or clusters of patches~\citep{grauman2006unsupervised,joulin2010discriminative}.
+This clustering concept was later incorporated into deep learning techniques for improved grouping results~\citep{li2019group,vo2020toward}. \rebuttal{The incorporation of deep probabilistic inference propelled the field towards factorized scene representation learning~\citep{eslami2016attend}.
+These methods decompose a visual scene into several components, where objects are often modeled as latent codes that can be decoded into image patches~\citep{kosiorek2018sequential,crawford2019spatially,jiang2019scalable,lin2020space}, phase values~\citep{lowe2022complex, gopalakrishnan2024recurrent}, scene mixtures~\citep{greff2016tagger,greff2017neural,greff2019multi,burgess2019monet,engelcke2019genesis,Slot-attention,ISA,didolkar2023cycle}, or layers~\citep{monnier2021unsupervised}.
+Notably, \citet{DINOSAUR} leveraged DINO features to extract robust image representations, while \citet{daniel2022unsupervised,daniel2023ddlp} introduced approaches to disentangle object latents into 2D position and appearance attributes.
+Despite their efficacy in scene decomposition, they do not model the objects' 3D nature.}

-To model the 3D nature of scenes and objects, some recent works tried to learn 3D-aware representations from multi-view images of a single-scene~\citep{ONeRF} or of large datasets for generalization~\citep{eslami2018neural, chen2020learning,OSRT}, while the latest research emphasizes the single-image inference of object-centric factorized scene representations~\citep{ObSuRF,uORF,COLF}.
-Notably, \citet{uORF} propose the unsupervised discovery of object radiance fields (uORF) from a single image.
-Later literature improves the efficiency~\citep{COLF} and segmentation~\citep{BO-QSA}.
-However, their object representations suffer from extrinsic entanglement and limited generalizability to complex scenes.
-In contrast, our approach explicitly disentangles object appearances from their extrinsics.